CONTROL ENGINEERING - 2023/4

 The learning and teaching strategy is designed to achieve the following aims:

-The strategy is designed to give students an understanding of basic concepts in control engineering, and also to learn how to analyse and model control system using Matlab.
+The strategy is designed to give students an understanding of basic concepts in control engineering, and also to learn how to analyse and model control systems using MATLAB.

 Learning and teaching methods include the following:

-Coursework: Report on a tutorial sheet that requires use of Matlab (alternative assignment is literature-based survey report).
+- Coursework: Report on a tutorial sheet that requires use of MATLAB modelling software (alternative assignment is literature-based survey report).

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.